tsoding/HyperNerd/CONTRIBUTING.md

     - submit PR with the unfinished work and TODOs,
     - TODOs will be converted to separate issues
 - If you fix a bug, please don't forget to create a Unit Test that fails without your fix.
+- Neglected PRs older than two weeks are gonna be automatically closed.
+- Don't get discouraged if your PR was not merged.
+The Rules and CI are designed to keep the quality of the code high so you don't have to worry about it yourself.
+Keep experimenting, keep improving.